An Oxford or Cambridge application doesn't work in quite the same way as applying to any other university. But just how different is it?

 The personal statement is an important part of any university application – it’s a great opportunity to highlight your academic potential and demonstrate that you’ve read widely around your subject.

-But it's less of a priority for Oxbridge admissions tutors, as they have all that additional information about you (like test scores, interview performance and submitted coursework) to make their decision.
+And it's still important to Oxbridge admissions tutors, but perhaps not quite so crucial.
+After all, they have all that additional information about you (like test scores, interview performance and submitted coursework) to help them make their decision.

 Did you know...?
 Your personal statement is likely to be used as a guide to what to ask you at interview, so make sure you’re able to talk confidently about anything you include.